-(4) Beneficial ownership of securities held in a trust - Under common law trust law, legal ownership is commonly distinguished from beneficial ownership.
-A trustee is generally considered to be the legal owner of the trust property; a beneficiary, the beneficial owner.
-Under the Québec civil law, a trust is governed by the Québec Civil Code.
+- (4) Beneficial ownership of securities held in a trust Under common law trust law, beneficial ownership is commonly distinguished from legal ownership.
+Under the civil law, a trust is governed by the Quebec Civil Code.
+Under the common law, a trustee is generally considered to be the legal owner of the trust property; the beneficiary, the beneficial owner.
 A reporting insider who has a beneficial interest in securities held in a trust may have or share beneficial ownership of the securities for insider reporting purposes, depending on the particular facts of the arrangement and upon the governing law of the trust, whether common law or civil law.
-We will generally consider a person to have or share beneficial ownership of securities held in a trust if the person has or shares

-- (a) a beneficial interest in the securities held in the trust and has or shares voting or investment power over the securities held in the trust; or - (b) legal ownership of the securities held in the trust and has or shares voting or investment power over the securities held in the trust. - (5) Disclaimers of beneficial ownership The CSA generally will not regard a purported disclaimer of a beneficial interest in, or beneficial ownership of, securities as being effective for the purposes of determining beneficial ownership under securities legislation unless such disclaimer is irrevocable and has been generally disclosed to the public.
+We will generally consider a person to have or share beneficial ownership of securities held in a trust if the person has or shares - (a) a beneficial interest in the securities held in the trust and has or shares voting or investment power over the securities held in the trust; or - (b) legal ownership of the securities held in the trust and has or shares voting or investment power over the securities held in the trust. - (5) Disclaimers of beneficial ownership The CSA generally will not regard a purported disclaimer of a beneficial interest in or beneficial ownership of securities as being effective for the purposes of determining beneficial ownership under securities legislation unless such disclaimer is irrevocable and has been generally disclosed to the public. - 3.2 Meaning of control or direction The term "control or direction" is not defined in Canadian securities legislation except in Québec, where the Securities Act